freaksN/smese/README.md

 Finally, to interact with the prototype open your browser and go to the following address:  `localhost:8080`.

-### Hint: The CoreNLP libraries adds the different annotatos one by one to the pipeline.
+### Hint: The CoreNLP libraries adds the different annotators one by one to the pipeline.
 As a result it takes a little bit of extra time to initiate the semantic metadata enrichment process only for the **first** uploaded file.
 However, this is only the case for the **first** uploaded file.
 For each uploaded file after this the process is not slowed down since all annotators are already added to the pipeline.